 There have been several discussions about the pros and cons of rainwater tanks on the Water for Townsville Action Group facebook page – just type “tank” into the search box on that page to find them.
 Three posts which caught my eye:

 One member said, “We use tank water in our washing machine and to flush our toilet.
-Imagine everyone had tank water for this alone.”
+Imagine if everyone had tank water for this alone.”
 This is safe enough but I’m not sure whether TCC would approve.

 Another noted that, “running a sprinkler system from a rainwater tank is perfectly okay under our restrictions.”
-I believe (but haven’t checked) that running a sprinkler system from grey water is not okay for health reasons; if so, rainwater does have one advantage.
+I believe (but haven’t checked) that running a sprinkler system from grey water is not okay for health reasons; if so, rainwater does have that advantage.

 Another said, “grey water diversion systems range from $600-$1,100,” which gives us a ballpark figure for complete installations.
 The cheapest possible installation, a length of poly pipe on the washing machine outlet, might only cost $10 and might still recycle 20 Kl p.a., which must be the best value of any solution.